-Things are starting to fill out in this view, but I really didn’t have many blooms at this time.
+Things are starting to fill out in this view, but I didn’t have many blooms at this time.
 This is one of the biggest opportunities I have for this year.
-I would love some show-stopping blooms throughout the month of June.
+I would love some show-stopping blooms throughout June.

 If you have a garden in the PNW, what flowers are blooming in your garden in late spring?

 We put up our new birdhouse from Good Directions which created such an amazing focal point in the garden.

 Early summer is when I start getting excited!
 This is when the sweet peas, phlox, and daisies were blooming beautifully.

 I love how the white daisies pop, they were practically the only white flower in the garden at this time.
 The good thing about daisies is that they are a wonderful plant to divide and transplant to other areas in your garden.